postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/view-and-analyze-api-reports.md

 ### Team activity

-Team activity provides the following information:
+Team activity reporting provides the following information:

 * __Total collections__ are the total number of collections in the team and personal workspaces including private workspaces
 * __Total APIs__ is the total number of APIs in the team and personal workspaces including private workspaces